Intermediate geodesic growth in virtually nilpotent groups: Generalities on virtually nilpotent groups

-An induction shows that $0\le\alpha_s\le1-\frac1s<0$.
-We can now state our main inequality: \begin{prop} Let $G$ be a virtually $s$-step nilpotent group, and $H$ a finite-index, torsionfree, $s$-step nilpotent subgroup of $G$.
-We consider $S$ a generating set for $G$ and $X$ the associated generating set for $H$, with the cost function $\sigma\colon X\to\ZZ_{>0}$.
-Then
+An induction shows that $0\le\alpha_s<1$.
+We can now state our main inequality: \begin{prop} Let $G$ be a virtually $s$-step nilpotent group, and $H$ a finite-index, torsion-free, $s$-step nilpotent subgroup of $G$.
+We consider $S$ a generating set for $G$ and $X$ the associated generating set for $H$, with the weight function $\sigma\colon X\to\ZZ_{>0}$.
+Then\footnote{When writing $O(g)$, we mean an expression $f$ satisfying $\abs{f}\le C g$ for a constant $C$ which only depends on $G,H,S,X,\sigma$.
+We often think of $O(g)$ as a positive error, hence write $-O(g)$ in some cases.}

-\end{prop} We will need some intermediate results.
+\end{prop} We will need some preparatory results.
 First, recall the lower central series

-A classical lemma is the following, see for instance \cite[\S14.1.3]{GGT} \begin{lemma}[Distortion] Let $H$ be a finitely generated torsionfree $s$-step nilpotent group.
+A classical lemma is the following, see for instance \cite[\S14.1.3]{GGT} \begin{lemma}[Distortion] Let $H$ be a finitely generated torsion-free $s$-step nilpotent group.
 Consider $\norm{\,\cdot\,}_E$ an Euclidean norm on $\gamma_s(H)\simeq\ZZ^c$.
-Then
+Then for $z\in\gamma_s(H)$

 \end{lemma}